COE-UrbanPlanning/spiderGraph/README.md

 webpack
 ```

+- When you run `npm start`, it will tell you the URL at which you can access the visualization.
+If you go to that URL, you will see the map.

 ### Data format
 There is not currently any sample data for this project.
 The format of the data we used is covered below.